AB-993

 Key Takeaways

-• Expands hazardous materials management funding to all rural counties with populations under 150,000.
+• Expands hazardous materials management funding eligibility to all California counties under 150,000 residents.

 Summary